jundalisay/sp/content/en/research/countries/us/mandate/section-5/chapter-28b.md

 and market forces to produce optimal outcomes.
 President Franklin D.
-Roosevelt recommended that Congress create the FCC in February 1934 for the purposes of establishing “a single Government agency charged with broad authority” over the field of communications.27 Congress subsequently established the FCC through the Communications Act of 1934.
+Roosevelt recommended that Congress create the FCC in February 1934 for the purposes of establishing “a single Government agency charged with broad authority” over the field of communications.27

+Congress subsequently established the FCC through the Communications Act of 1934.

-Congress has passed a number of additional statutes—some broad, some — 856 —Federal Communications Commission narrow—that pertain to the FCC’s authority, including most significantly the Telecommunications Act of 1996,28 which opened up markets for greater competition and largely deregulated industry segments.
+Congress has passed a number of additional statutes—some broad, some narrow—that pertain to the FCC’s authority, including most significantly the Telecommunications Act of 1996,28 which opened up markets for greater competition and largely deregulated industry segments.

 Technological change in the connectivity sector is occurring rapidly.
 We are now seeing an unprecedented level of convergence, innovation, and competition in the market for connectivity.
 On the one hand, traditional cable providers like Charter are now offering mobile wireless services to consumers in direct competition with traditional wireless companies like Verizon.
 On the other hand, a new generation of low-earth orbit satellite services like StarLink and Amazon’s Project Kuiper stand to offer high- speed home broadband in competition with legacy providers.
 Furthermore, broadcasters are offering high-speed downloads directly to consumers over spectrum that previously provided only TV service.

 Ultimately, FCC reliance on competition and innovation is vital if the agency is to deliver optimal outcomes for the American public.

 The FCC should engage in a serious top-to-bottom review of its regulations and take steps to rescind any that are overly cumbersome or outdated.

-The Commission should focus its efforts on creating a market-friendly regulatory environment that fosters innovation and competition from a wide range of actors, including cable-based, broadband-based, and satellite- based Internet providers.
+The Commission should focus its efforts on creating a market-friendly regulatory environment that fosters innovation and competition from a wide range of actors, including cable-based, broadband-based, and satellite-based Internet providers.

 These rapidly evolving market conditions counsel in favor of eliminating many of the heavy-handed FCC regulations that were adopted in an era when every technology operated in a silo.
 These include many of the FCC’s media ownership rules, which can have the effect of restricting investment and competition because those regulations assume a far more limited set of competitors for advertising dollars than exist today, as well as its universal service requirements.